Identifiable victim effect: Murder of George Floyd

 The murder of George Floyd by a police officer in May, 2020 led to worldwide protests against police brutality.
 Almost 1,000 people are killed in the U.S. by police every year, and a black male is 2.5 times as likely to be killed by police as a white male.
 The reader is invited to introspect and consider if he or she is a thousand times more outraged by a thousand annual killings than by the murder of George Floyd.

+For which victims is the effect strongest?

-Summary of experimental evidence
+Meta-analysis of experimental evidence

 A meta-analysis of studies through 2015 of the identifiable victim effect found that not all studies achieve statistical significance, and the effect size, in general, is small.
-However, in some cases the experimental manipulations are subtle.
+In an experiment more recent than the meta-analysis, identifying a victim in COVID-19 messaging had no meaningful effect on pro-health behaviors such as hand-washing, mask-wearing, and staying at home.

+On the other hand, extremely subtle experimental manipulations may yield significant effects.
 For example, Small and Loewenstein found that when the victim is identified only by a number, subjects are more inclined to help the victim if they know the victim's number when they decide whether to help than if they learn the number later.

-For what victims is the effect strongest?

-The meta-analysis of studies through 2015 found that statistical significance is enhanced and the effect size is increased under the following circumstances:
+The meta-analysis found that statistical significance is enhanced and the effect size is increased under the following circumstances: